 For example, say Subhash decided to open a specialty grocery store as a limited liability company (LLC).
 Upon registering his business with his state, Subhash also was required to apply for an EIN with the IRS.
-Subhash accomplished this by logging on to the IRS website and entering his personal and business information.
+To do so, Subhash logged on to the IRS website and entered his personal and business information.
 Subhash then quickly received an EIN after the IRS validated his information.
 This gave the IRS a record of Subhash’s business and a means of identifying the store for tax purposes.

 How Employer Identification Numbers Work